Ossining High School: Mascot

-For 73 years, Ossining teams were the "Ossining Indians".
+For 73 years, Ossining teams were the "Ossining Indians."
 In June 2002, the school changed its mascot after a request from the state education commissioner.
 The request to change American Indian symbols and mascots was part of the Native American mascot controversy.
 A new mascot, the Riverhawk, was then chosen.
 After opposition from the student body, the Riverhawk was dropped.
-The school's athletic teams are now called the Ossining Pride.
+The school's athletic teams were then called the Ossining Pride.
+Ossining put in efforts to reach an agreement on a new mascot with the student body and community population, and on June 5, 2024, the school adopted its new mascot: the Lion.

-Clubs and activities

-OHS has many clubs for learning, leading, socializing, empowering, and reaching out to the community.